nikhilSwami11/food-supplychain/README.md

 ## 1. Project Description

-The system is organized into three interconnected, logical modules:
+The system is organized into three interconnected, logical modules, listed below:

 1.  **Traceability System:** Tracks the location and movement of each product via a unique serial ID.
 2.  **Trading Mechanism:** Allows for secure, cryptographically verifiable transfer of product ownership between verified stakeholders (e.g., Farmer to Distributor).